 What are the penalties for car insurance fronting?

-The penalties for car insurance fronting vary.
+The consequences for car insurance fronting vary.
 The most favourable outcome is that your insurer simply voids your policy and refuses to pay out.
-This would mean you’re responsible for covering the cost of repairs.
+This would mean you’re responsible for covering the cost of repairs in an accident that would have otherwise been covered under your policy.
 It can also mean you struggle to find insurance in the future.

 You can also end up with points on your licence (which can also increase future premiums).
 You may also be given a fine.
 In the worst case, you could end up in court and even face time in prison.